How Much Money Does It Cost to Build a Strip Mall?

 This translates to approximately $244 per square foot all-in development cost.

-Factors That Significantly Impact Strip Mall Costs
+What Are the Factors That Significantly Impact Strip Mall Costs?

 Location and Regional Variations